Conzxy/kanon/README.md

 ```
 Besides, you also can register OnMessage callback to process message from peer, etc. You can know them in [tcp_connection.h](https://github.com/Conzxy/kanon/blob/master/kanon/net/tcp_connection.h).
 Other examples in [example](https://github.com/Conzxy/kanon/tree/master/example) directory.

+## Document
+Document is produced by Doxygen(incomplete)
+The web site is: http://47.99.92.230/